 - Step 1.
-Connect the RGBAmber fixture directly to a lighting console and patch the console as required so as to be able to control the red, green, blue, and amber channels independently. - Step 2.
-Set the amber channel to full (e.g. 255). - Step 3.
+Connect the RGBAmber/Lime fixture directly to a lighting console and patch the console as required so as to be able to control the red, green, blue, and amber/lime channels independently. - Step 2.
+Set the amber or lime channel to full (e.g. 255). - Step 3.
 Adjust the red, green, and blue channels until the output of the fixture is white.
 Make a note of the red, green, and blue channel values. - Step 4.
-In Mbox or Mbox Remote, replace the default RGBAmber White Point preference value with the new RGB values, entering them as three comma-separated integer values (e.g. 0,202, 220) - Step 5.
-To test the value, create a pixel mapping configuration with an RGBAmber fixture and use white content onscreen.
+In Mbox or Mbox Remote, replace the default RGBAmber/Lime White Point preference value with the new RGB values, entering them as three comma-separated integer values (e.g. 0,202, 220) - Step 5.
+To test the value, create a pixel mapping configuration with an RGBAmber or RGBLime fixture and use white content onscreen.
 The output of the fixture should also be white.
-If not, the RGBAmber White Point preference can be adjusted live until the fixture outputs white.
+If not, the RGBAmber/Lime White Point preference can be adjusted live until the fixture outputs white.

-Ideally, the resulting value should have a red value of 0, an intermediate value for green, and a fairly high value for blue.
-Real-world fixtures may require more/less green and blue to reach the desired white point.
-The overall tint of the RGBAmber fixture can be adjusted in small amounts by varying the red, green, and blue values slightly and viewing the results:
+For RGBAmber the resulting value should have a red value of 0, an intermediate value for green.
+For RGBLime the resulting value should have a green value of 0, an intermediate value for red.
+Both should have a high value for blue.
+The overall tint of the RGBAmber or RGBLIme fixture can be adjusted in small amounts by varying the red, green, and blue values slightly and viewing the results: